kiraoyd/Rustys-Root-Review/README.md

 Kira Klingenberg

 A web microservice built in Rust for the Animal Crossing New Horizons Turnip Trading site: Tuber Trader.
+Tuber Trader is a site for player of Animal Crossing New Horizons.
+In this game, every player owns an island they build up.
+On each island you can buy turnips for a certain price each week, and resell for fluctuating prices throughout the week.
+It's a bit of light gambling, with vegetables.
+Players can visit each others islands to resell turnips, if their friends have better selling prices.
+This site faciliates that process: users can create profiles for their islands and update current selling prices and other turnip related info.

-This version of rustys-root-review is a standalone service that will create a mock postgres  database representative of Tuber Traders 'tuber' database, and run the service against that mock db.
+This version of rustys-root-review is a standalone service that will create a simple mock postgres database representative of Tuber Traders 'tuber' database, and run the service against that mock db.
+The seeded data for this mock database is very simple.

 The crate ```create_mock_db``` is responsible for generating the mock, pre-seeded, database tables.